What is a Remake Cabinet Door at Cutting Edge?

 Some people attempt to list an undamaged cabinet door as a remake just to get a free rushed order – and unfortunately, this just isn’t how it works.

 When something goes wrong with your order, you need it fixed immediately.
+You can’t afford to wait weeks to receive the pieces you need to complete your projects – these types of delays are what harms your reputation.
 When you receive a defective cabinet door (covered under warranty), you can request a remake from Cutting Edge, and our team will produce and ship a replacement cabinet door free of charge.

 Now that you understand what a remake cabinet door is and whether your cabinet door fits the bill, it’s time for you to take the next step.
 Let us guide you through placing your remake order!